 Before choosing a data reporting platform, understand what your business really needs from it.
 Here are some of the most important reporting features for most small businesses.

-What to look for in data reporting software
+What to Look for in Data Reporting Tools

 There are two main ways for small businesses to implement data reporting: as part of a standalone analytics tool, or via functionality that's already integrated with their other apps.